Subset currents on surfaces: Introduction

 \section{Introduction}

-Subset currents on hyperbolic groups were introduced by Kapovich and Nagnibeda \cite{KN13} as a generalization of geodesic currents on hyperbolic groups, which were introduced by Bonahon \cite{Bon86, Bon88b} and have been successfully studied in the case of the fundamental group $\pi_1 (\Sigma)$ of a compact hyperbolic surface $\Sigma$.
+Subset currents on hyperbolic groups were introduced by Kapovich and Nagnibeda \cite{KN13} as a generalization of geodesic currents on hyperbolic groups, which were introduced by Bonahon \cite{Bon86, Bon88b}.
+Geodesic currents have been successfully studied in the case of the fundamental group $\pi_1 (\Sigma)$ of a compact hyperbolic surface $\Sigma$ and also has been useful for several areas of mathematics, including geometric topology, geometric group theory, the study of Kleinian groups, ergodic theory and dynamics, etc.

 Kapovich and Nagnibeda particularly studied the case of subset currents on free groups and proved that the space $\SC (F)$ of subset currents on a free group $F$ of finite rank can be thought of as a measure-theoretic completion of the set of conjugacy classes of (non-trivial) finitely generated subgroups of $F$, which is a generalization of Bonahon's result on geodesic currents on hyperbolic groups.
 This result played a fundamental role in the study of subset currents on free groups.

-In this article, we develop the fundamental theory of subset currents on $\pi_1(\Sigma )$, which we call subset currents on $\Sigma$.
-Note that $\pi_1(\Sigma )$ is a free group of finite if $\gS$ has boundary.
-We prove that the above result of Kapovich-Nagnibeda also follows in the case that $\gS$ has no boundary, that is, $\pi_1(\gS)$ is a surface group.
+In this article, we develop the theory of subset currents on $\pi_1(\Sigma )$ for a compact hyperbolic surface $\gS$, which we call subset currents on $\Sigma$.
+Note that $\pi_1(\Sigma )$ is a free group of finite rank if $\gS$ has boundary.
+We generalize the above result for free groups to the case of a closed hyperbolic surface $\gS$, in other words, to the case of a surface group $\pi_1(\gS)$.
 We will also generalize several other results of Bonahon on geodesic currents on $\Sigma$ and that of Kapovich-Nagnibeda on subset currents on free groups.
-Especially, we extend the (geometric) intersection number of two closed geodesics on $\gS$ to a continuous $\RRR$-bilinear functional $i_{\SC}$ on $\mathrm{SC}(\Sigma)$, which is also an extension of Bonahon's intersection number $i_{\GC}$ on $\GC(\gS)$.
+Especially, we extend the (geometric) intersection number $i$ of two closed geodesics on $\gS$ to a continuous $\RRR$-bilinear functional $i_{\SC}$ on $\mathrm{SC}(\Sigma)$, which is also an extension of Bonahon's intersection number $i_{\GC}$ on $\GC(\gS)$.

+In the case that $\gS$ has no boundary, the intersection number $i_{\GC}$ on $\GC(\gS)$ and the ``Liouville current'' $L(m) \in \GC(\gS)$ with respect to a hyperbolic metric $m$ or a ``non-positive curved metric'' $m$ on $\GC(\gS)$ have the interesting property that for any essential closed curve $c$ on $\gS$, $i_{\GC}(L(m), c)$ equals the $m$-length of $c$, which is the infimum of the length of a closed curve $c'$ on $(\gS ,m)$ free-homotopic to $c$.
+This property plays the important role in the study of the length spectral rigidity problem for the class of the metric $m$, which asks whether the information of the all of the length of (simple) closed ``geodesics'' determines the metric or not (see \cite{Ota90,HP97,DLR10,BL18}).
+More generally, it was also applied to the case of Kleinian surface groups and character varieties of higher dimensions in \cite{BC17,BCL17,BCLS18, BIPP17, BIPP19}.
+We also refer a new survey \cite{EU18}.